-Sat in Sarandë watching the storm roll in as we ate breakfast on our incredibly beautiful balcony and we were all slightly hesitant about how our day was going to pan out.
-Cruising out (after a rather long lie in, don’t judge) at 2pm we jumped back in our Jeeps and headed half an hour to the next POI on the list: The Blue Eye.
+As we sat in Sarandë watching the storm roll in, we ate breakfast on our incredibly beautiful balcony.
+We were all slightly hesitant about how our day was going to pan out.
+Cruising out (after a rather long lie in, don’t judge) at 2pm we jumped back in our Jeeps.
+It was half an hour to the next point on the list: The Blue Eye.

-No matter what the attraction, when it’s pouring down with rain and you’ve been holding the soft broken roof of the Jeep in place to avoid a waterfall coming in, there’s only so much enthusiasm you’re going to have for a walk and a natural spring.
+No matter what the attraction, when it’s chucking it down with rain and you’ve been holding the soft, broken roof of the Jeep in place to avoid a waterfall coming in, there’s only so much enthusiasm you’re going to have for whatever’s next on the itinerary.

 But seriously, this natural spring is actually legendary and well worth checking out.
-The clear blue water bubbles from a 50-metre plus pool (well, that’s the furthest divers have explored so far) and is the original water source of the Bistricë River.
+The clear blue water bubbles from a 50-metre+ pool (well, that’s the furthest divers have explored so far).
+It’s also the original water source of the Bistricë River.

-One of the three Jeeps we were convoying refused to start.
+One of the three Jeeps we had in our convoy refused to start.
 We tried and failed five times over with the engine circuit seeming to cut out every time.
-We took the other two Jeeps to fetch some petrol thinking that it could have run out (the dials were slightly dodgy) but no luck – it was time to call the car rental company.
+We took the other two Jeeps to fetch some petrol, thinking that it could have run out (the dials were slightly dodgy) but no luck.
+It was time to call the car rental company.

-By 10pm we had all made it to Hotel Luxury, unconvinced that the use of a ‘wet key’ told to us by the car rental company was the real reason the Jeep wouldn’t start.
-Nonetheless, we happily continued on to tuck into fresh grilled octopus with courgette, pepper and £2.40 gin and tonics before sliding into the the bed sheets for the night.
+By 10pm we had all finally made it to Hotel Luxury in Ksamil, unconvinced that the use of a ‘wet key’ (according to the car rental company) was the real reason the Jeep wouldn’t start.
+Nonetheless, we happily continued on to tuck into fresh grilled octopus with courgette, pepper and £2.40 gin and tonics before sliding beneath the bed sheets for the night.